 The combination of pandan and lemongrass in this cooling and refreshing lemongrass pandan tea is perfect.
 The drink can be enjoyed without any sugar, but I personally like it with some sugar.
 On a cold day, it is perfect to be enjoyed as a hot drink and on a hot summer day, it is perfect to be enjoyed iced.

-This lemongrass pandan tea is a very simple drink to make and can be easily prepared by even the most beginner cooks.
+- This lemongrass pandan tea is easy to make and can be easily prepared by even the most beginner cooks.

 Making the tea